tom-pawsey/tom-pawsey/README.md

-Hi, I'm Tom, a Data Analytics Associate at Xander Talent!
+Hi, I'm Tom, a Data Analytics Consultant at Xander Talent!

 I'm currently improving my coding and analytics skills, with a particular emphasis on Python, SQL and Tableau.